adaszko/chbuf.vim/README.md

 # Status

-Should work on Mac OS X, Linux, Windows.
+Should work on Mac OS X, Linux and Windows.
 If it isn't, it's a bug.

 # Installation